Jonathan & Joané: (00:02)

-I’m just wondering like, if you got sick of eating doughnuts, like at the end, well… You are going to be counting doughnuts, but if someone was going to say “I’m just going to eat doughnuts for 30 days, but they didn’t calorie count, in the end, they might be so sick of eating doughnuts that they would only eat like once a day
+I’m just wondering, if you got sick of eating doughnuts, at the end, well… You are going to be counting doughnuts, but if someone was going to say “I’m just going to eat doughnuts for 30 days,” but they didn’t calorie count, in the end, they might be so sick of eating doughnuts that they would only eat like once a day.

-They would probably automatically reduce their intake, cause they’d be so sick of it.
-And it’s probably going to be triggering weight gain, which will trigger a response to like say like “Woah, we are gaining too much weight here” And their set point will want to reduce their weight.
+They would probably automatically reduce their intake because they’d be so sick of it.
+And it’s probably going to be triggering weight gain, which will trigger a response to say like “Woah, we are gaining too much weight here” And their set point will want to reduce their weight.

 Yeah, ice and coffee.
 But yeah, you just don’t want to be putting milk or anything with the greater value in your coffee because then that’s definitely breaking a fast and going to make it 10 times harder to stick to.

-I am actually very grateful about the fact that I am doing 16-hour fasts every day because if I do eat something that is not ideal, I’d have like 16 hours afterwards to recover.
-Not that I’ve eaten something that I shouldn’t or like didn’t want to, but it just gives me comfort knowing that if I do mess up, it is fine because intermittent fasting gives you so much more freedom.
-Cause even if you ate like a, you know, fast food meal, like a burger and chips and a milkshake and then you didn’t eat for 16 hours afterwards or more, then your body has more time to get rid of that.
-Well, I think you might feel pretty crappy on that fast.
-Cause if you eat a lot of carbs and junk before a fast, you’re probably going to be hungry.
-Or especially if you don’t get enough sleep, getting enough sleep is also crucial because if you don’t get enough sleep, then your body also produces more of the hunger hormone, ghrelin, the next day.
+I am actually very grateful for the fact that I am doing 16-hour fasts every day because if I do eat something that is not ideal, I’d have 16 hours afterwards to recover.
+Not that I’ve eaten something that I shouldn’t or didn’t want to, but it just gives me comfort knowing that if I do mess up, it is fine because intermittent fasting gives you so much more freedom.
+Because even if you ate like a, you know, fast food meal, like a burger and chips and a milkshake and then you didn’t eat for 16 hours afterwards or more, your body has more time to get rid of that.
+Well I think you might feel pretty crappy on that fast.
+Because if you eat a lot of carbs and junk before a fast, you’re probably going to be hungry.
+Especially if you don’t get enough sleep, getting enough sleep is also crucial because if you don’t get enough sleep, then your body also produces more of the hunger hormone, ghrelin, the next day.

-Yeah, it definitely is good advice to get better sleep when you’re trying to fast because, obviously, you are already having to deal with, um, ghrelin.
+Yeah, it definitely is good advice to get better sleep when you’re trying to fast because, obviously, you are already having to deal with ghrelin.
 Where you are you now: “Okay, I’m hungry but I can’t eat.”
 So now if you’re tired on top of that, you’re just making it harder.
-Plus you’re going to be more likely to be like mentally fatigued and have less willpower to, you know, stick through it.
+Plus, you’re going to be more likely to be like mentally fatigued and have less willpower to stick through it.
 So, like we’ve said many times, sleep is actually the most important thing for health.
 And this is a very good example of linking into why you should actually get more sleep.
 I think a lot of people’s health probably originates from bad sleep.
 A lot of health problems originate from bad sleep.
-So even if it, even if it was: Oh you ate a lot of crappy foods that have caused insulin resistance or you are overweight. it’s probably linking back to your bad sleeping patterns that is feeding your bad eating patterns.
+So, even if it was: Oh you ate a lot of crappy foods that has caused insulin resistance or you are overweight; it’s probably linking back to your bad sleeping patterns that is feeding your bad eating patterns.
 So a lot of people recommend that sleep is the number one thing to achieving better health.
 It is the most effective when you get it right.
 I guess that’s what they’re saying.
 Yeah.
 But this is obviously about intermittent fasting and…

 Well, if you’re intermittent fasting, sleeping, like taking naps, I feel will help if you do struggle with it.
-Sleeping for longer in the morning, like if you can, if it’s on a weekend and you sleep until nine and then you start eating at 11, that is only two hours.
-But if you wake up at like seven and that’s four hours, um, so you get the benefit of more sleep and the benefit of less time awake that you have to wait before you can eat if it is something new.
-Um, one thing that’s cool is intermittent fasting increases the production of human growth hormone and sleep also increases the production of human growth hormone.
-So if you’re doing intermittent fasting and you’re sleeping enough or sleeping more, if you weren’t sleeping enough before, that could be like extra beneficial, especially if you want to build muscle and slow ageing.
+Sleeping for longer in the morning, if you can.
+If it’s on a weekend and you sleep until nine and then you start eating at 11, that is only two hours.
+But if you wake up at like seven, that’s four hours.
+So you get the benefit of more sleep and the benefit of less time awake that you have to wait before you can eat if it is something new.
+One thing that’s cool is intermittent fasting increases the production of human growth hormone and sleep also increases the production of human growth hormone.
+So, if you’re doing intermittent fasting and you’re sleeping enough or sleeping more if you weren’t sleeping enough before, that could be extra beneficial, especially if you want to build muscle and slow ageing.

 Yeah.
-How many people are like spending tons of money on buying human growth hormone to inject endogenously where they could actually just do a few life hacks to increase their human growth hormone.
+How many people are spending tons of money on buying human growth hormone to inject endogenously when they could actually just do a few life hacks to increase their human growth hormone.
 And one of them is fasting.

 Yeah.
-Well and doing an aerobic workout while fasting really revs up your human growth hormone levels.
+And doing an aerobic workout while fasting really revs up your human growth hormone levels.
 And it also really increases autophagy.
 So, it’s always a good idea unless you have like no energy, but it’s always a good idea to do a fasted workout where you get your heart rate up.
 I think they said you should do at least 30 minutes of aerobic activity.
-Um, if you do want that benefit, you don’t have to do it every day.
+If you do want that benefit, you don’t have to do it every day.
 You don’t have to do it at all if you don’t want to, but it is a good idea.

 Yeah.
 And I mean, even if you just go for a walk for half an hour at a brisk pace, boom, it’s done.
 You know, it’s not the most challenging thing that you could do and it gets a lot of benefits.
-So I think it’s definitely worth it.
-And, uh, the other thing I think about intermittent fasting that is quite eye-opening for people is that it lets you know that if you don’t eat, you’re going to be okay.
+So, I think it’s definitely worth it.
+And, the other thing I think about intermittent fasting that is quite eye-opening for people is that it lets you know that if you don’t eat, you’re going to be okay.
 A lot of people have this attitude where they are like, “if I don’t eat now, I’m going to die of starvation.”
 And it’s like, after you’ve done five days without food and you’re like “well, I’m still alive and it’s been five days”, you know, it’s kind of this almost like reality check where it’s like: “If I didn’t have food right now, it’s not going to be the end of the world I’m going to feel a bit hungry.”
 But that hunger will fade.
 Like it always does.
 I mean, your ghrelin hormone can’t just stay at full blast the whole time.
 It eventually subsides.
-And I mean, how many times, I think a lot of people know this one where you were hungry, you got distracted, you started working, and then the next thing you know, you’re not even hungry anymore.
+I think a lot of people know this one where you were hungry, you got distracted, you started working, and then the next thing you know, you’re not even hungry anymore.
 And so, it just shows you that it’s a hormone making you hungry and not the fact that your stomach is empty.
-And so, just by doing a longer fast, it gives you that confidence to say like, “Oh, I don’t have to eat right now”, which is good in certain situations, especially if you’re travelling and stuff like that.
-Where, you know, “okay, I don’t want to eat this shitty food or whatever”.
-You know, that you’ll be fine to just not eat, you’ll be fine.
+Just by doing a longer fast, it gives you that confidence to say like, “Oh, I don’t have to eat right now”, which is good in certain situations, especially if you’re travelling and stuff like that.
+Where, you think, “okay, I don’t want to eat this shitty food or whatever”.
+You know that you’ll be fine to just not eat.

 That is definitely something that I learned.
-Um, but yeah, I’m enjoying the intermittent fasting.
+I’m enjoying intermittent fasting.
 I think you are too.
-It also frees up time, like in the morning not having to worry about breakfast.
+It also frees up time in the morning not having to worry about breakfast.
 Yeah.
 That was another episode of our show.
 Well done.

-Yeah, so if you guys want to know anything more about intermittent fasting, you can always give us some feedback and also any questions, and yeah, if you’re looking to start intermittent fasting this year, I think you will be surprised about all the benefits you can gain or something that is actually quite simple and uh, yeah, good luck on your fasting journeys.
+Yeah, so if you guys want to know anything more about intermittent fasting, you can always give us some feedback and ask any questions.
+If you’re looking to start intermittent fasting this year, I think you will be surprised about all the benefits you can gain on something that is actually quite simple and good luck on your fasting journeys.